eddmann/eddmann.github.io/_posts/2018/2018-08-16-mince-pie-challenge-adding-and-listing-mince-pies-with-amazon-dynamodb.md

 });
 ```

-With the implementation in-place, we can then wire up the handler within `functions.yml`.
+With the implementation in place, we can then wire up the handler within `functions.yml`.

 ```yaml
 add-pie: